-Angel investing is the largest source of funding for start-up and early-stage businesses seeking equity to grow.
-As a form of equity finance, angel investing is undertaken by wealthy individuals, or groups of individuals (acting as a syndicate or network), who invest their own money in return for shares in the business.
+Angel investing is undertaken by individuals, or groups of individuals (acting as a syndicate or network), who invest their own money in return for shares (equity) in the business.

-These investors, known as business angels, make their own decisions and invest on a private basis.
-In so doing, they usually want to meet business owners face to face and hear them pitch their business.
-In addition to funding, business angels will also provide experience and expertise to support the business and maximise the chances of success, even taking a role on the board.
+Angel investors usually want to meet business owners face to face and hear them pitch their business before making a decision.
+In addition to funding, angels will also provide expertise, experience and access to their networks to support the business and maximise the chances of success, even taking a role on the board.

-In terms of time frames, angel investing is often called “patient capital”.
-Investors tend to take a longer-term approach of between three and eight years.
+Angel investors tend to take a longer-term approach of between three and eight years.
 This makes them more willing to support a business as it grows, rather than look for quick ‘in and out’ returns.
 Some angels specialise in specific sectors they have expertise in.

 More information is available from the UK Business Angels Association which is the national trade association for angel and early-stage investment.